alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 but they would be noticeable to the inhabitants.

-Even if we limit ourselves to one generation, keeping information about the external world coherent would require us to simulate the whole Universe.
+Even if we limit ourselves to one generation, keeping information about the external world coherent would require us to simulate the whole universe.
 After all, anyone in the Matrix can take a picture of the galaxies in a certain portion of the sky, store it somewhere, then take another a few years later with another telescope and check if they are the same.
-It would take a very clever computer to maintain all the relevant information of the Universe so that both pictures are coherent with all physical laws: they should be mostly the same, except for the moving of the stars inside and the occasional supernovae.
+It would take a very clever computer to maintain all the relevant information of the universe so that both pictures are coherent with all physical laws: they should be mostly the same, except for the moving of the stars inside and the occasional supernovae.